sagemath/sagewiki_to_gh-2022-10-10/combinat/clusteralgebras.md

  * Include new Quiver mutation types for Gale-Robinson Quivers (Gregg)

- * Add sum of quiver of mutation types as disjoint union (Christian/Gregg)
+ * Add sum of quivers/cluster seed as disjoint union (Christian/Gregg)

- * Include new Quiver mutation types for square and triangular products of quivers (as in Keller's work on periodicity) (Christian/Gregg)
+ * Include new Quivers/cluster seed for square and triangular products of quivers (as in Keller's work on periodicity) (Christian/Gregg)

  * Implement Greedy bases - should already have this essentially done from the fall.
 (Gregg)